The port of Helsinki

 Almost every famous photo of Helsinki features Helsinki Cathedral looming over the rest of the city.
 Set on top of entirely too many steps, the white cathedral with multiple spires is an icon of the city that overlooks Senate Square.

-If you’re here in December, you can also find the local Christmas Market in the square at the steps of Helsinki Cathedral.
+If you’re looking for things to do in Helsinki in December, you can also find the local Christmas Market in the square at the steps of Helsinki Cathedral.
 Nearby, you can also browse the shelves at the National Library of Finland.

 Browse the Stalls at Market Hall